BoyCook/MovieService/README.md

 ### DESCRIPTION

-A simple service to store movies
+A simple movie catalogue service, for use on the developer training day

 ### Building